 Filing for bankruptcy in New York involves the following steps:

-While you don’t need an attorney to file for bankruptcy, your chances of a successful petition are dramatically higher if you do.
+While you don’t need an attorney to file for bankruptcy in New York, your chances of a successful petition are dramatically higher if you do.
 For example, before you fill in the bankruptcy forms, you should first read and fully understand the 49-page instructions manual that explains what information you should include with each form.